mturley/PhraseCards/project/readme.md

 At the moment, we have a player schema that fully utilizes the POST, GET, PUT, and DELETE

 run node app.js
-Once the app is running, try a get on the following http://localhost:8080/api/players/ if you want to try a POST make sure it is using x-www-form-urlencoded then pass it in the forms username /* some name */ and
+Once the app is running, try a GET on the following http://localhost:8080/api/players/ if you want to try a POST make sure it is using x-www-form-urlencoded then pass it in the forms username /* some name */ and
 						  email	/* some email */